SeekingAura/SeekingAura/README.md

 ### Hi there 👋

-🔭 I'm currently working on https://inlaze.com Through github user https://github.com/cmoreno-inlaze
+🔭 I'm currently working at https://apostar.com.co Through gitlab user https://gitlab.com/ingeniero_dba-apostar

 *The key to improving current solutions is to know how things work.*